FreeCAD/FreeCAD_Conda/README.md

 https://conda.io/docs/intro.html

-# how to install FreeCAD with conda?
+# HOW TO INSTALL FreeCAD WITH CONDA
 ## INSTALL MINICONDA:

 - first get miniconda: http://conda.pydata.org/miniconda.html choose python3 (it's not necessary, you could also choose python2 but you can have a python2 env anyway)